ZeevG/python-forecast.io/README.md

 The Use section covers the basics of how to use it.
 I suggest also reading the source if you want to know more about how to use the wrapper or what its doing.

+## Recent Changes

+* python-requests is now used for requests.
+This adds the following benifits:
+	* Gzip compression
+	* HTTPS is used

+* Updates to the way load_forecast is used.
+This should make it easier to keep track of the state of your Forecast objects.

 ## Basic Use

 Although you don't need to know anything about the forecast.io API to use this module, their docs are available at http://developer.forecast.io